ozthe2/ozthe2.github.io/_posts/2019-03-02-AOVPN-Using-Task-Scheduler-to-run-VPNProfile-script.md

 I am in the middle of a migration project from Direct Access to Microsoft Always on VPN and so far it's going really well.
 Both VPN solutions are running side-by-side until I complete the user migration.

-In my early days of testing though, I was working from home and wanted to test all of the tweaks and fine-tune adjustements to my VPN_Profile.ps1 script without having to deploy from Configuration Manager each time.
+In my early days of testing though, I was working from home and wanted to test all of the tweaks and fine-tune adjustments to my VPN_Profile.ps1 script without having to deploy from Configuration Manager each time.
 (Some of the tweaks I was testing included adding routing, configuring NPS failover and certificate filtering and these will become blog posts in their own right soon.)

 ### Non-Admin account?
 No Problem.
-My test user account did not have any local or domain administrator priviliges and I needed a method of quickly redeploying the tweaked VPN_Profile in order to test the new configuration.
+My test user account did not have any local or domain administrator privileges and I needed a method of quickly redeploying the tweaked VPN_Profile in order to test the new configuration.

 I did this through a scheduled task - it's easy enough to do and this is how I achieved it: